jnsturgis/hard_discs2/README.md

 ## Compilation, installation and testing

 * Currently the implementation needs parts of the BOOST library
-* Running 'make' in the root directory should compile everything including the documentation.
+* Running 'make all' in the root directory should compile everything including the documentation.
+* Running 'make test' will perform various tests to make sure the programmes appear to be running as expected.

 ## Tutorial